 Federal agencies proposing to spend funds affecting a System Unit of the CBRS.

-- If none of the exceptions under the CBRA are applicable, the proposed project should not proceed with federal funding.
+- If none of the exceptions under CBRA are applicable, the proposed project or action should not proceed with federal funding or financial assistance.

 Federal agencies may submit the following template and any additional documentation to the appropriate field office to fulfill the CBRA’s consultation requirement.